excelWithBusiness/Slate-API-Documentor/source/includes/_playlist.md

 </aside>

 <aside class="notice">
-The playlists of type "nexRex" (method playlist.FetchNexRexPlaylists) and "algorithm" (method playlist.FetchBifrostPlaylists) can take few seconds to be generated after the user profile is updated
+The playlists of type "nexRex" (method playlist.FetchNexRexPlaylists) and "algorithm" (method playlist.FetchBifrostPlaylists) can take a few seconds to be generated after the user profile is updated
 </aside>

 ### Errors